Key buildings retaken from ISIS in Mosul

 "The Mosul museum is completely destroyed and leveled to the ground.
 ISIS militants have looted and destroyed the museum artifacts and have rigged explosives around the buildings and leveled it to the ground," al-Mohamadi told CNN.

 The offensive to retake Mosul, Iraq's second most populous city, began in October 2016.
+US forces in the area are providing advice and assistance to Iraqi units.

 Divided into east and west by the Tigris river, the forces are now in the second phase, launched on February 19, to clear militants from the west, having liberated the east in January.